PervazGolrang/AZURE-INTFRASTRUCTURE-SECURITY-IDENTITY/Lab01_Core_Infrastructure_and_Security_Foundations/steps/step04_storage_and_privateendpoints.md

   --allow-blob-public-access false
 ```

-Confirm it's created with secure defaults:
+Confirm that it is created with secure best-practice:
 - Public access disabled
 - HTTPS only
 - TLS 1.2 minimum

-## 4.2 - Enable Storage Account Diagnostics
+## 4.2 - Enable Storage Account Diagnostics (Azure Portal)

-I recommend using the Azure Portal, it’s quicker and avoids the messy CLI syntax or needing your subscription ID.
+I recommend using the Azure Portal rather than the Azure Cloud Sheell, it’s quicker and avoids the messy CLI syntax or needing your subscription ID.

-This can be accomplished at Storage Account (stsecureneu01) > Monitoring > Diagnostic Settings.
+This can be accomplished at Storage Account `(stsecureneu01) > Monitoring > Diagnostic Settings`.
 Click on **blob**.
 Then click **+ Add diagnoistic settings**, name is `diag-settings-storage`.
 Under **Log** check:
 - StorageRead
 - StorageWrite
 - StorageDelete